 There are so many books out there, and never enough time to read them before your son or daughter comes begging to plunge into the pages.
 It can be so difficult to determine what to let a voracious reader devour, I know.
 This is your shortcut, so you know a little of what to expect in my books.

 Why the age stipulation?

-First, a quick explanation of my age suggestions (which you will find near the summaries of each series): our family is pretty conservative in what we let our younger members read; Narnia and Robert Louis Stevenson perhaps about age 9 or 10, the Hobbit perhaps about age 12 or 13, while the Lord of the Rings?
+First, a quick explanation of my age suggestions (which you will find near the summaries of each series): our family is pretty conservative in what we let our younger members read; Narnia perhaps about age 7 or 8, the Hobbit and Robert Louis Stevenson more 9 or 10, Alex Rider and his ilk perhaps about age 13, while the Lord of the Rings?
 Oh not until at least 14, likely older.
 I have tailored my age suggestions to what I personally would let my younger siblings and nieces read.

 What horrible gunk is in your stories?

 I love a good clean story, with plotlines that make you think, keep you guessing, hopefully offer a few chuckles along the way, and have characters with depth enough to stick with you afterwards.
 You will never find a cuss word, blood and guts, or racy scene of any sort in any of the tales I weave.
-However, you will find perilous situations, murders, even torture (though no gruesome details), along with secular worldviews (though these are discussed and held up to the light of Christian truth).
+However (my Faery Tales excepted), you will find perilous situations, murders, even torture (though no gruesome details), along with secular worldviews (though these are discussed and held up to the light of Christian truth).

 Get up off the couch.
 This broken place needs help.
 And you have the strength, duty, and tools to change the world.

 This is what a reader will find in my books.